 EMNet involves 245 medical centers: 194 US and 41 International.
-Additional sites have completed EMNet surveys.
+Thousands of additional sites have completed EMNet surveys.
 The network focuses on three areas:

 1) Respiratory/allergy emergencies, through the Multicenter Airway Research Collaboration (MARC).
-MARC is an international research network focusing on asthma, COPD, anaphylaxis, pneumonia and other airway disorders.
+MARC is an international research network focusing on asthma, COPD, anaphylaxis, bronchiolitis and other similar disorders.

-2) Health policy research, which includes the National ED Inventories (NEDI) and the National ED Safety Study (NEDSS)
+2) Health services in emergency care, which includes the National ED Inventories (NEDI) along with patient safety and workforce studies.

-3) other public health projects, focusing on public health issues that affect the delivery and quality of emergency care, as well as the primary care needs of disadvantaged populations.
-The ED Safety Assessment & Follow-up Evaluation (ED-SAFE), surveys, and analysis of federal datasets are the core activities of this program.
+3) other public health projects, focusing on mental health emergencies and diverse topics.
+The ED Safety Assessment & Follow-up Evaluation (ED-SAFE), surveys, and analysis of large datasets are the core activities of this program.

 All EMNet programs are based at the EMNet Coordinating Center (ECC) at the Massachusetts General Hospital in Boston.
 Dr. Carlos Camargo founded all programs, directs the ECC, and chairs the EMNet Steering Committee.
-Members of the EMNet Coordinating Center include Janice Espinola, M. Kamal Faridi, Catalina Gimenez-Zapiola, Erica Ruggles, Ashley Sullivan, Daphne Suzin, and Courtney Tierney.
-Members of the 2014-16 EMNet Steering Committee are Jeff Caterino, Sunday Clark, Robert Freishtat, Jonathan Mansbach, and Ashley Sullivan.
-For further information about these programs or affiliated activities (e.g., NHAMCS analyses) please see visit our detailed about page, or an overview in PowerPoint.
+Ashley Sullivan is Associate Director of EMNet.
+Investigators include Kohei Hasegawa, Maggie Samuels-Kalow, and Kori Zachrison.
+Members of the EMNet Coordinating Center include Vanessa Annulysse, Krislyn Boggs, Erin Crocker, Kathryn Entner, Janice Espinola, M. Kamal Faridi, Catalina Gimenez-Zapiola, Daphne Suzin, and Courtney Tierney.
+Members of the 2017-19 EMNet Steering Committee are Jeff Caterino, Sunday Clark, Robert Freishtat, Jonathan Mansbach, and Ashley Sullivan.
+For an overview in PowerPoint, please click here.
+For further information, please contact us.